SIR Annual Scientific Meeting media policies

 Journalists who want to use slides, graphs and other images to illustrate coverage must have the presenter’s permission.
 Newsroom staff can assist in contacting presenters.
 Media may be given copies of scientific presentations and are permitted to capture images of slides and posters as background for reporting accuracy only.

 Please alert SIR communications staff if you will be filming/interviewing presenters for articles that provide CME credit through your media outlet.

 The official release time for materials presented during SIR news briefings is the date and time listed on each press release.
 News media are responsible for verifying those times and publishing appropriately.
 Media in violation of these rules may be required to forfeit their press credentials.

 Videotaping or photography requiring flash devices, special lighting and/or bulky equipment is prohibited while sessions are in progress.
 Non-flash photography and audio taping, if done in an unobtrusive manner, is acceptable when permission is obtained in advance from the speaker(s) and the SIR newsroom staff.
 Please note: All camera crews must be accompanied by a member of the newsroom staff and must provide their own energy source.

 Filming scientific presentations/plenary sessions

 Television and video crews and photographers must be accompanied by a newsroom representative when shooting in scientific sessions.
-Requests for photo escorts should be emailed to email@example.com as soon as possible, but not later than March 14, 2019.
+Requests for photo escorts should be emailed to email@example.com as soon as possible, but not later than 7 days prior to the meeting start.
 As a courtesy to presenters, television and video crews must obtain the permission of the speaker and moderator before shooting presentations.

-Special audio/video requests, including arrangements for taped interviews, must be submitted in writing to SIR communications department staff as soon as possible, but not later than March 14, 2019.
+Special audio/video requests, including arrangements for taped interviews, must be submitted in writing to SIR communications department staff as soon as possible, but not later than 7 days prior to the meeting start.
 Please email audio/video requests to firstname.lastname@example.org.

 Electronic equipment/power source